-Imagine the pressure provincial parties will feel when they see that people across B.C. have pledged to vote for public health care.
+Imagine the pressure provincial parties will feel when they see that people across B.C. are asking questions to keep candidates accountable around public solutions to improve our health care system, seniors' care system, and primary health care system.

-Even collecting a few vote pledges makes a big difference to the campaign overall - there are many ways you can help make this campaign a success in your community.
+Even asking candidates a few questions makes a big difference to the campaign overall - there are many ways you can help make this campaign a success in your community.

 Scroll down to learn more about what you can do to help....